-Knowing how to write a good race budget and how to correctly account for your event sales and purchases is critical if you are to avoid costly mistakes and big headaches down the line.
+Knowing how to write a good race budget is critical if you want to avoid costly mistakes and big headaches down the line.

-In this detailed article we’ll help you understand how to best approach your race budgeting and how to maintain sound budgeting discipline throughout the event planning process.
+In this detailed article we’ll help you understand how to best approach your race budgeting and how to maintain good budgeting discipline throughout the event planning process.

-At the end of the article, you’ll also be able to download our free race budgeting template together with instructions on how to use it to build your own race budget.
+At the end of the article, you’ll also be able to download our free race budgeting template to help you quickly and safely build a budget for your race.

 Before you begin